 The NEP partially accounts for the continuous adoption of new health technology and processes.
 The cost of technology improvements is inherent in the indexation methodology used to project the three year old empirical data to the NEP year.
-In effect, the indexation rate includes a component reflecting the average increase in cost over the previous five years that was associated with the introduction of new health technology and improvement in quality.
+The indexation rate includes a component reflecting the average increase in cost over the previous five years associated with introducing new health technology and improving quality.
 This is an average increase to all prices rather than attributing it to the specific hospital services that benefit from the new health technology.

-IHPA recognises that there are parallel national and state or territory-based processes for the evaluation of new health technology, including 'rapid review' type processes where clinical feedback on new health technology and changing models of care feed into updates to ABF models.
-IHPA also notes that state and territory governments may wish to fund new health technology outside existing ABF arrangements as part of piloting and evaluating the more widespread introduction of new health technology into their public hospitals.
+IHPA recognises that there are parallel national and state or territory-based processes to evaluate new health technologies, including 'rapid review' type processes where clinical feedback on new health technology and changing models of care feed into updates to ABF models.
 IHPA expects that these existing technology evaluation and supplementary funding mechanisms will continue.
+For instance, jurisdictions may wish to fund new health technology outside existing ABF arrangements as part of piloting and evaluating the more widespread introduction of new health technology into their public hospitals.

-IHPA's core function is the pricing of public hospital services and it was not established to take on a major technology evaluation role.
+IHPA's core function is pricing public hospital services and it was not established to take on a major technology evaluation role.
 IHPA's Clinical Advisory Committee (CAC) has an important 'watching brief' on new health technology.
-The CAC was established under Section 177 of the National Health Reform Act 2011 to "advise the Pricing Authority in relation to developing and specifying classification systems for health care and other services provided by public hospitals".
-Hence, IHPA has access to clinical expertise and can consider the extent to which classifications are reflective of new health technology and changing models of care.
+IHPA, via CAC, has access to clinical expertise and can consider the extent to which classifications are reflective of new health technology and changing models of care.

-1.2 Objective
+1.2 Purpose

-The objective of the IHPA Impact of New Health Technology Framework (the Framework) is to outline the process by which IHPA, through the CAC, will monitor and review the impact of new health technologies on the existing classifications in order to accurately account for them in the pricing of public hospital services.
+The Impact of New Health Technology Framework (the Framework) outlines the process by which IHPA, via CAC, will monitor and review the impact of new health technologies on the existing classifications in order to accurately account for them in the pricing of public hospital services.